vkocubinsky/SublimeTableEditor/README.rst

 Know Issues
 -----------

-Move row up , move row down work correct only for single selection and doesn't work properly for multiple selection.
+1. Move row up , move row down work correct only for single selection and doesn't work properly for multiple selection.
+2. Ctrl+c, enter is doesn't work as expeted

-This will be fixed for GA version.
+These will be fixed for GA version.